-Summarised below are a few of the key points:
+Summarised below are the key points:

-The vision puts the emphasis on proactive healthcare, instead of reactive.
+Puts the emphasis on proactive healthcare, instead of reactive.

-The vision does not require any manual intervention, it is embedded into everyday life.
+Does not require any manual intervention, it is embedded into everyday life.

-The vision is continuous, happening multiple times per day, instead of relying on periodic check-ups.
+Is continuous, happening multiple times per day, instead of relying on periodic check-ups.

-The vision acts as an early warning system, when trend data indicates that your lifestyle is not optimal.
+Acts as an early warning system, when trend data indicates that your lifestyle is not optimal.

-The vision drives early diagnosis of specific health issues, which is critical to ensure a positive outcome.
+Drives early diagnosis of specific health issues, which is critical to ensure a positive outcome.

-The vision provides a new channel (assuming consent) for data to be analysed and leveraged for future healthcare discoveries.
+Provides a new channel (assuming consent) for data to be analysed and leveraged for future healthcare discoveries.

-The vision removes the emphasis on diagnosis via health care professionals, instead focusing on machine learning.
+Removes the emphasis on diagnosis via health care professionals, instead focusing on machine learning.

-The vision removes the need for traditional clinics, instead focusing on home delivery.
+Removes the need for traditional clinics, instead focusing on home delivery.

-The vision has the potential to disrupt how pharmaceutical companies interact with patients (both clinical trial and commercial).
+Has the potential to disrupt how pharmaceutical companies interact with patients (both clinical trial and commercial).